1plusX/swan/README.md

 The following design aspects shall guarantee that the browser does not leak private data:

 * Only audience definition scripts are allowed to read the content of the storage.
-The script are only allowed to return booleans which guarantees that no private data can leak.
+The scripts are only allowed to return booleans which guarantees that no private data can leak.

 * The audience definition scripts are associated to their originating domains.
 A script has access to profile data of another domain (resp. party) provided there is a first-party (resp. third-party) relationship between the domains (resp. parties).
 In addition, this access can be blocked by the user using the appropriate UI control (see below).
 In this case, the method `getItem` shall return `null`.